 - Exercise general supervision and control over the Emergency Management and disaster program of the county.

 - Select or cause to be selected, with approval of the county executive, a county emergency management director who has direct responsibility for the organization, administration, and operation of the emergency management program in the county and is responsible to the chairman of the county emergency management advisory council.

 Meetings are held quarterly, beginning February, on the 3rd Tuesday at 7:00 p.m.
 Central time in the EMA Office at the Courthouse.

 Council members are Randy Cole, David Etienne, Chris Cail, Ralph Terry, Dave Briggeman, Phil Schuetter, Carl Joe Flamion, and Steve Howell.

 The purpose of the LEPC is to ensure compliance with Title III of the federal Superfund Amendments and Reauthorization Act of 1986 (SARA), also known as the "Emergency Planning and Community Right-to-Know Act of 1986", and to do all necessary work required to develop a comprehensive chemical emergency response plan for the Perry County Community.

 The State Emergency Response Commission approves the appointment of Committee members.
 The term of appointment of Committee members shall be for an indefinite period.

-Committee members are Alan Malone, Sandy Jarboe, Greg Linne, Steve Hauser, Cheryl Hauser, Mack Cail, Brian Minton, John Scioldo, Vince Luecke, Pat Reed, Julie Kohnert, and Joe Malone.
+Committee members are Alan Malone, Sandy Jarboe, Greg Linne, Steve Hauser, Tara Lucas, Mack Cail, Cory Filley, John Scioldo, Brian Cassidy, Julie Kohnert, and Joe Malone.